medavox/Skeleton-Bones/README.md

 # ViewGroup Skeleton Attributes
 </div>

-These are the properties that can be access through any ViewGroup.
-Although, some of the following properties will also work when set from a View, the behaviour will be different.
+These are the properties that can be accessed through any ViewGroup.
+Although some of these properties will also work when set from a View, the behaviour will be different.

 * Properties that start with `skeleton` are applied to the actual skeleton **`ViewGroup`** which generates the bones.
 * Properties that start with `skeletonBone` are applied to the children bone (Views) of the skeleton.